pxc/gitbook/text/19_Finding_in_Git_Grep/0_ Finding_in_Git_Grep.markdown

 	sha1_file.c:5
 	wrapper.c:1

-Now, if you wanted to see where that was used in a specific version of git, you could add the tag reference to the end, like this:
+Now, if you wanted to see where that was used in a specific version of Git, you could add the tag reference to the end, like this:

 	$ git grep xmmap v1.5.0